 She has edited and contributed to four film criticism anthologies — SCREEN DREAMS (2021), Eating the Screen (2022), Queer Projections (2023) and Screen Britain (2024).
-She has written for various online and print publications including Little White Lies, Film Daze, the Indiependent and more.
-In addition to her writing, Shelby has also worked with the British Film Institute, the BBC, the Independent Cinema Office and more to lecture on and educate about film and media.
-She has been accredited press at the Toronto International Film Festival, London Film Festival, BFI Flare, Raindance and more, as well as working as a festival judge.
+She has written for various online and print publications and has regularly appeared as a guest film critic on BBC Radio.
+In addition to her writing, Shelby has worked with public art institutions and universities, such as the British Film Institute, BFI Film Academy, Norwich University of the Arts and the Independent Cinema Office, to lecture on and educate about film and media.
+She has been accredited press at the Toronto International Film Festival, London Film Festival, BFI Flare and more.
 Shelby is the current Head Curator and Editor-in-Chief of Film East, a multi-award-winning global film organisation that aims to educate and inspire the next generation of film enthusiasts by offering unique opportunities to connect through thought-provoking cinema.
-Some of the ways the group achieves this are via their online film and television blog, which is open to up-and-coming film journalists and critics; their podcast 'Film East Chats,' which uses casual conversation to help listeners better understand the cinematic art form; and their in-person events, which aim to encourage young audiences to attend the cinema and experience the togetherness of public screenings.
-Her work for the group has been recognised around the world and has been nominated for seven British Film Society Awards, winning Best Marketing and Publicity at the 2022 ceremony.
+Some of the ways they achieve this are via their slow criticism publication, which is available online and in print collections; their podcast 'Film East Chats,' which uses casual conversation to help listeners better understand the cinematic art form; and their bespoke screenings and events, which take place across the UK, the US' Eastern Shore and online.
+Her work for the group has been recognised around the world and has been nominated for six British Film Society Awards, winning Best Marketing and Publicity at the 2022 ceremony.
 Film East also won the ‘Together’ Award at the 2023 BBC Make A Difference Awards.
 Shelby has an MA in Film Studies from the University of East Anglia, where she completed her thesis on David Bowie’s representation of Englishness through his acting performances.
-The complete dissertation is archived in the BFI’s Reuben Library with the first two chapters published by the Celebrity Studies Journal.
-She is also a member of the Film Criticism Association UK.
+The complete dissertation is archived in the BFI’s Reuben Library, with the first two chapters published by the Celebrity Studies Journal.
+She is a member of the Film Critics Association UK and GALECA: The Society of LGBTQ Entertainment Critics.
 Shelby is open for commissions.
-Please send any inquires to [email protected]. |
+Please send any inquiries to [email protected]. |

 AWARDS AND RECOGNITION